brokenyouth/brokenyouth/README.md

 - 💬 Ask me about: [anything](https://github.com/brokenyouth/brokenyouth/issues)
 - 📫 How to reach me: [email](manana_red@hotmail.com)
 - 😄 Do you like milk strawberry?
-- ⚡ Fun fact: coming soon...
+- ⚡ Fun fact: studying japanese and I struggle :x